 The regulatory landscape can be challenging.
-From sponsoring workers to responding to Department of Labor audits and Form I-9 Inspections, we stay connected and provide you the information you need in order to remain compliant and provide solutions to fit your unique situation.
+From sponsoring workers to responding to Department of Labor audits and Form I-9 inspections, our immigration team stays connected and provide you the information you need in order to remain compliant and provide solutions to fit your unique situation.

 Nonimmigrant visas: We have a wealth of experience working with a variety of nonimmigrant visa categories useful to businesses of all sizes (e.g., H-1B, H-2A, H-2B, L-1A, L-1B, E-1, E-2, F-1, O-1, TN, etc.) and have developed excellent working relationships with state and federal officials to garner support for the successful processing of potentially challenging cases.
 We work with employers to design and implement the most advantageous course of action to bring the desired caliber of worker to their organization on a timely basis.

 Immigrant visas: When the employment relationship progresses as planned, we have the know-how to assist you in appropriately petitioning for immigrant visas to secure the long-term work authorization of your foreign national workforce.
 Given the length and complexity inherent in this process, our staff works tirelessly to keep clients fully informed of all developments in a timely fashion.
 Where desired, we have developed processes for employees to contact us regarding case status at no extra cost to the employer.
 We have found this to relieve employee anxiety and reduce administrative burdens on the employer.